Information about the course Mouse Morphology, Function & Genetics.

 - Can judge behavior and deduce wellbeing of experimental animals.

 - Can design mouse experiments that are better suited for translation to humans.

 This course is organized and coordinated by the Tytgat Institute for Liver & Intestinal Research and the Department of Medical Biology, in collaboration with the Oncology Graduate School of Amsterdam (OOA, Onderzoekschool Oncologie Amsterdam).
 The course is incorporated in the course program of the AMC Graduate School for Medical Sciences.
-Participants follow lectures in the morning and learn hands-on skills in the afternoon.
+Location: AMC.

 The subjects covered are: